The Top 10 Reasons for Title Insurance

-- Illegal Deeds: sometimes, the chain of title on your property may appear perfectly sound.
-However, there is a high probability that the deed was made by an undocumented immigrant; a minor, a person of unsound mind, or one who is reported single but is actuality married.
-These instances can affect the enforceability of prior deeds, thus affection prior or present ownership.
+Sometimes, the chain of title on your property may appear perfectly sound.
+However, there is a high probability that the deed was made by an undocumented immigrant; a minor, a person of unsound mind, or one who is reported to be single but is actually married.
+These instances can affect the enforceability of prior deeds, and thus affect prior or present ownership.

-- Missing Heirs: when a person passes, the ownership of their home, may fall to their heirs or the individuals named in their will.
-For property to transfer through a will, it must be probated.
+When a person passes, the ownership of their home, may fall to their heirs or the individuals named in their will.
+For property to be transferred through a will, it must be probated.
 However, these heirs are sometimes unknown or missing at the time of the person’s passing.
 In other cases, family members may contest the will for their own property rights.
 These scenarios create both probate and real estate litigation, which can occur quite a long time after you have purchased the property.
 This may affect your rights to the property.

-- Forgeries: unfortunately, we do not live in a completely perfect and honest world.
+Unfortunately, we do not live in a completely perfect and honest world.
 Therefore, sometimes, a forged or fabricated document that affects property ownership is filed within the public record.
 This obscures the rightful ownership of the property.
-We call it “clouding title.”
+We call it “clouding title”.
 Once these forgeries come to light, your rights to your home may be in jeopardy.

-- Boundary and Survey Disputes: before purchasing the property, you may have reviewed and seen several surveys of the property you intended to purchase.
-However, other surveys may exist showing a differing boundary line from the one you observed on the surveys that you reviewed before purchasing the property.
-Therefore, a neighbor or other party may be able to claim ownership to a portion of your property.
+Before purchasing the property, you may have reviewed and seen several surveys of the property you intended to purchase.
+However, other surveys may exist showing a different boundary line from the one you observed.
+Therefore, a neighbor or other party may be able claim ownership to a portion of your property.